 As audiences expect everything faster, how can content marketers keep up with the demand without completely ignoring quality?
 How does quality fit in with the other key factors, including speed and message?
 Cait Smith, Executive Strategy Director, came across this on Fortune – a video explaining Snapchat from the CEO of Snapchat.
 She shared the… Read more »

-The Premise: Organizations disappointed with their their web/digital results often fail to identify and understand the internal processes that are letting them down.
-By aligning their internal resources to operate with customer centricity, backed by education and empowerment, an organization can then set itself up to deliver the right digital experiences and reap the intended… Read more »
+Organizations disappointed with their their web/digital results often fail to identify and understand the internal processes that are letting them down.
+By aligning their internal resources to operate with customer centricity, backed by education and empowerment, an organization can then set itself up to deliver the right digital experiences and reap the intended rewards.
+In… Read more »

 Ad Age recently published the article, Forrester Analyst Says Relationships Are the ‘Key Thing’ in B2B.
 The interview with Laura Ramos, VP-principal analyst at Forrester Research, focuses on trends in B2B marketing, highlighting relationships, and more specifically, customer experience.
 We’ve added our own thoughts to Ramos’ key takeaways from BMA15 and her insights on the… Read more »